 If they have access to PHI they need to sign a business associate agreement stating they are maintaining HIPAA compliance.
-These agreements acknowledge that both parties are maintaining HIPAA compliance as well as create shared liability in the event of a breach or an audit.
-If you work with an organization that is audited due to a breach, you are also subject to be audited under HIPAA.
+These agreements acknowledge that both parties are maintaining HIPAA compliance, as well as create shared liability in the event of a breach or an audit.
+If you work with an organization that is audited due to a data breach, you are also subject to be audited under HIPAA.

-The next key requirement for HIPAA compliance is making sure each member of your organization who is going to have access to PHI takes regular HIPAA training.
-Many services offer inexpensive options for training but it remains an important way to ensure every employee has a baseline understanding of HIPAA compliance and encourages a culture of compliance.
+The next key requirement for becoming HIPAA-compliant is making sure each member of your organization who is going to have access to PHI takes regular HIPAA training.
+Many services offer inexpensive options for training, but it remains an important way to ensure every employee has a baseline understanding of HIPAA compliance and encourages a culture of compliance.

 Because training is one of the main ways employees engage with HIPAA, it often overshadows the other equally important steps of compliance.
 A robust HIPAA training process, while important, is just one of many requirements in becoming HIPAA-compliant.